BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/Verdicts.md

   - A message string.
 - Use an assert verdict to express a positive expectation.
 - Use a refute verdict to express a negative expectation.
+- There are many other verdict methods, many of which will be described later in these pages.

 ##  Test Log